 Acceptable Deductions

 A landlord, under Texas law, can withhold a portion or all of the tenant’s security deposit for unpaid rent, damage beyond normal wear and tear, costs resulting from a lease or rental agreement breach, and other lease-stated charges.
-Deductions for damage must be reasonable to avoid conflict and misuse of funds.
+Deductions for damage from the security deposits must be reasonable to avoid conflict and misuse of security deposits.

 Return Deadline and Itemized Deductions